ojiwon-kenobi/youtuberChannels/writeup.md

 # If I were to do this again,
 I'd
 1. probably not do this kind of data-analysis on youtubers.
 The dataset was far more noisy and hard to control than I anticipated.
+Or at least have a better set of tools and a deeper understanding in data science to carryout analysis.
 2. not jump head-in.
 The entire process, I'd think of one thing, try it, think of another thing, try that, and then loop back and get confused.
 I underestimated the importance of organization.
 I guess the important thing to do is to scope the problem before starting the investigation and have some loose but clear guidelines for what I wanted to do with the dataset.
 3. actually apply good software-engineering practices.
 I would keep my code organized and easy to run.
 I didn't think I'd have to add new datapoints or rerun anything- so my code was just a one-shot effort to get something done.
 It resulted in a lot of complications when I tried to go back to it.
 But it was fun.